-In 2012, 12 of the firm’s practices and 43 of its attorneys were ranked among the top in Georgia, Florida, and nationally by Chambers USA Guide to America’s Leading Business Lawyers.
-The following firm practices were ranked No. 1:
+In 2016, 12 practice areas and 35 attorneys were recognized by Chambers USA Guide to America’s Leading Business Lawyers.
+The following firm practices received first-tier rankings:

 - Construction (for the 14th consecutive year)

 - Insurance (for the 13th consecutive year)

-White Collar Crime & Government Investigations (for the fourth time)
+- White Collar Crime & Government Investigations (for the 9th time)

 Carlton Fields was chosen as a “Go-To Law Firm” in the areas of Litigation and Labor & Employment by firm clients in a recent survey of the Top 500 U.S. companies conducted by Corporate Counsel magazine.
 The firms selected by Corporate Counsel make up less than one-half of one percent of the world’s law firms.

 More than 200 Carlton Fields attorneys have received the highest rating from Martindale-Hubbell, a lawyer peer review rating system that evaluates lawyers and law firms in the U.S. and Canada for ethical standards and legal ability.

 Carlton Fields made The National Law Journal’s inaugural “Midsize Hotlist” in 2009.
-The list recognizes the 20 best midsized U.S. law firms (50-300 attorneys).
+The list recognized the 20 best midsized U.S. law firms (50-300 attorneys).
 The National Law Journal chose firms that demonstrated “creative, innovative strategies to stay competitive.”
 The firms applied those strategies to recruit and retain top talent, develop practice areas, manage operations, and position themselves for success in the face of economic challenges.